dolmagurung147/expNepal/README.md

-# README
+# Explore Nepal!

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Explore Nepal is a website for Tourist and Tour Guides.
+Tourist and view destinations and send request to tour guides for that destination.
+Tour Guides can accept or deny that request.
+If tour guide accepts request, appointment is created between tourist and tour guide.

+## Languages

-* Ruby version
+  * Ruby
+      version 2.3.3

-* System dependencies
+  * Rails
+      version 5.2.3

-* Configuration
+  * JSONWebToken node package

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  * Twilio

-* ...
+  * Postgresql